gameqa/api-is/readme.md

     ./src
     ├── /app          # set-up of the Express application ├── /models       # database models
-    ├── /routes       # all routes
+    ├── /routes       # all API endpoints
     ├── /services     # services shared by all modules ├── /utils        # currently only holds a validation file for structure of .env └── server.ts     # starts express server and chron tasks

+Each of these modules share a different purpose and should be individually maintained needing each others interface to work together.
+That is these folders should only import from the root level of each other.

 ## TODOS